Vlasov-Fokker-Planck equation: stochastic stability of resonances and unstable manifold expansion: Conclusion and conjectures

 \item In the pure Vlasov case, it is known that rescaling time and amplitude as $A(t)=\lambda^2 \alpha(\lambda t)$, all terms in the expansion in powers of $A$ contribute at the same order to the equation for $\alpha$ \cite{Crawford_Vlasov}; it is thus impossible to safely truncate the series to obtain a simple ordinary differential equation, which is usually understood as a manifestation of the fact that the effective dynamics close to the bifurcation is actually infinite dimensional \cite{Balmforth_review}.
-Here, we may conjecture that as soon as $\gamma \gg \lambda^3$ under a rescaling $A(t)=\gamma^{2/3} \alpha(\lambda t)$, the series can be safely truncated, yielding an effective ordinary differential equation for the reduced dynamics.
-While a full investigation of this conjecture is beyond the scope of this work, we present in \ref{sec:order5} a partial computation for the 5th order coefficient, which supports it.
+Here, we might conjecture that as soon as $\gamma \gg \lambda^3$ under a rescaling $A(t)=\gamma^{2/3} \alpha(\lambda t)$, the series can be safely truncated, yielding an effective ordinary differential equation for the reduced dynamics.

-\item It is worth noting that the bifurcation of the standard Kuramoto model \cite{Kuramoto}, which shares some similarities with Vlasov equation, do not present the same kind of divergences \cite{Crawford_Kura,Crawford_Kura_prl}, and has been tackled at a rigorous mathematical level~\cite{Chiba,Dietert,Fernandez}.
+\item It is worth noting that the bifurcation of the standard Kuramoto model \cite{Kuramoto}, which shares some similarities with Vlasov equation, does not present the same kind of divergences \cite{Crawford_Kura,Crawford_Kura_prl}, and has been tackled at a rigorous mathematical level~\cite{Chiba,Dietert,Fernandez}.
 One may then wonder if the regimes ii) and iii) of Vlasov-Fokker-Planck equation may be also amenable to a mathematical treatment.
 All these conjectures go well beyond the scope of this work. \end{enumerate}

 \ack We warmly thank Gilles Lebeau for many important suggestions and discussions, and Magali Ribot for useful tips about Dirichlet series.